corda/cordapp-client-template/README.md

 This is a Cordapp that is installed on each node in the network, include the Business Network Operator node.

 You can interact with the Business Network through the `bnm` and `bno` apis.
+These endpoints can be used to request membership, activate membership, view membership status, revoke memberships and suspend memberships